Share →

 Walmart is “going organic.”
 Wow.
 Wal-mart is actually breaking into the organic food market.
-I have very mixed feelings about that.
-Willow’s food is very expensive.
-But Wal-mart is also the devil incarnate.
-The rub is that Wal-mart is violating many of the principles of organic farming.
-Many people from the organic foods movement fear that Wal-mart is going to “greenwash” its products.
-Also, many major food brands are working on developing their own organic products.
+Good or bad?
+The kid’s organic vegan food is expensive, but Wal-mart is also the devil incarnate.
+The rub is that Wal-mart violates many of the principles of organic farming.
+People from the organic foods movement fear that Wal-mart will “greenwash” its products.
+Also, major food brands are working on developing their own organic products.
 This is one of those cases where a movement has successfully changed public consciousness, but at great cost to the movement’s principles.
 Is it a bad thing to want cheaper organic food?

 From the New York Times